m9tadeo/real-estate-price-prediction/README.md

 At the beginning of Task # 2, I re-ran `scraper` from Task # 1 to read 60 pages each from *Apartment* and *House* (120 pages total) and extracted 4,560 properties raw data.

 After *scrubbing* data, I removed duplicate entries and rows with no address information.
 I ended up with a working dataset of 3,585 rows and 99 columns.
+The *scrubbing* was rough and I could have done a better job by employing functions instead of repeating codes.
+I only realized this when I was nearly done with the *scrubbing*. (*Insert `facepalm` here*)

-At the end of alloted duration for Task # 2, I produced three graphic visualizations. `fig_1.png` is a graph on the number of properties for sale in Belgium by province.
+At the end of alloted duration for Task # 2, I produced three graphic visualizations (located in `data_analysis_2` file). `fig_1.png` is a graph on the number of properties for sale in Belgium by province.

 ![alt text](https://github.com/m9tadeo/real-estate-price-prediction/blob/main/data_analysis/fig_1.png)